 UPDATE DECEMBER 2020

-This update is the result of my being contacted by Sarah Kimbell with something of high value to me: references to Rowland Thurnam in a diary written at the time.
+A big update, due to my being contacted by Sarah Kimbell with something of high value to me: references to Rowland Thurnam in a diary written at the time.
 Private, personal, contemporary accounts of GD members are so thin on the ground!
 Sarah is helping a cousin to research Caroline Susan Pease, who married Rowland’s friend John Bright Clark in 1904.
 Huge thanks are due to Sarah for sending me extracts from John Bright Clark’s diary, describing how he and Rowland met at a TB sanatorium in Germany.

 My basic sources for any GD member are in a section at the end of the file.
-Supplementary sources for this particular member are listed at the end of each section.
+Supplementary

 This is what I have found on ROWLAND THURNAM.